 Each script will be assessed by two markers (an actuary and a non-actuary) who will mark the script according to the marking schedule.

 PPD Presentation Element

-As part of the CP3 examination you will need to undertake an assessment of your communication skills.
 To find out the details and the how you submit evidence of this, please visit the PPD Presentation page.